LukasDetermann/shadow/readme.md

 ### 4) Disable annotation processing

-Disable annotation processing in the processor module.
-Otherwise, the annotation processor would be used to process itself
+Disable annotation processing in the processor module, otherwise the annotation processor would be used to process itself
 ````xml
     <build>
         <plugins>